-Overall, tribal commenters and national child welfare advocacy organizations believe that collecting ICWA-related data in AFCARS is a step in the right direction to ensure that Indian families will be kept together when possible, and will help prevent AI/AN children from entering the foster care system.
+Overall, tribal commenters and national child welfare advocacy organizations believe that collecting ICWA-related data in AFCARS is a necessary step to ensure that Indian families will be kept together when possible, and will help prevent AI/AN children from entering the foster care system.
 Many of the tribal commenters that supported the 2016 SNPRM also recommended extensive training for title IV-E agencies and court personnel in order to ensure accurate and reliable data.